chaos-mesh/chaos-mesh/doc/network_chaos.md

 >    correlation: "25"
 >```
 >
-> Network duplicate is specified the same way as network loss.
-The parameter "Duplicate" indicates the percentage of packet duplication.
-And it shows that duplication rate is 40%.
+>   **duplicate** indicates the percentage of packet duplication.
+In the above example, the duplication rate is 40%.

 ### Network Corrupt

-Network corrupt means packet corruption.
+A Network Corrupt action causes packet corruption.
+To add a Network Corrupt action, locate and edit the corresponding template in [/examples](../examples/network-corrupt-example.yaml).
-> In this case, two attributes are required, correlation and corrupt.
+> In this case, two action specific attributes are required - correlation and corrupt.
 >
 >```yaml
 >  corrupt: